 Online shops and websites work like the cake shop; when a customer types your domain name into their browser, your online shop will display quickly, like a freshly baked cake.
 Your customers don’t need to know all of the calculations that the online shop goes through to display the content - they just want to see the page.

 Caching is used to make the content load a lot faster, which in turn promotes a positive customer experience and can give you good SEO scores too.
 As an online shop or website loads in a browser, it makes lots of quick calculations to build different elements, code, images, links, menus, text and other content.
 The cache is essentially the completed version of those calculations which is a lot quicker to display than loading the content from scratch each time.

-If we return to the cake shop analogy and remove the caching, you would soon be out of business!
+If we return to the cake shop analogy and remove the caching, you will soon be out of business!
 Instead of customers coming in each day to purchase a delicious cake, you would serve them one by one, weighing out and adding the ingredients to the bowl, stirring the cake mixture and greasing the tin.
 You would then keep the customer waiting whilst the cake was baked in the oven, and serve it to them when it was cooked.
 Obviously, this process is a lot longer, creating a long queue and customers would soon go to another cake shop where they can purchase their cakes instantly.

 What is server caching?

 Online shops and websites live on servers.
 The server cache is what displays for your visitors; it’s the total of all of the calculations that are made in order to display the content.
 Each time an online shop is edited in some way, such as changing the Design Images or Theme, creating new Webpages, changing your Category structure or uploading new Products, this requires the cache to be updated, as you’re essentially changing some of the ingredients of the finished cake.

 Why do I have to wait for any changes to my EKM online shop to be visible?

 This is to ensure that your EKM online shop loads as quickly as possible for your customers.
 To read more about this, click here.